Use of routine vital and health statistics to describe the distribution of disease in time and place and by person

 The chances of an individual developing a disease may be affected by their personal characteristics, so exploring this area may provide useful clues about possible causes.
 Personal characteristics can be classified in several ways, but important features include:

-• Intrinsic factors such as age, gender, ethnic group and marital status – these are not amenable to change
+• Intrinsic factors such as age, gender and ethnic group– these are not amenable to change

 References